MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 # Azure Function creation, configuration and programming

 You can skip most of this procedure if you choose to start from the Azure Function project we provide for you, and you publish it to Azure.
 If you choose to start from scratch, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
-There you will be able to use the appropriate Functions template, and configure the Common Data Service C# SDK's NuGet references, authentication, and target environment.
+There you will be able to use the appropriate Functions template, and configure the Common Data Service SDK's NuGet references, authentication, and target environment.

 ## Prerequisites